 United Supermarkets first opened its doors in 1916 with the first United Cash Store in Sayre, Oklahoma.
 Today, United Supermarkets operates as a division of Albertsons Companies.
 The United Family operates under five banners (United Supermarkets, Albertsons Market, Amigos, Market Street), totaling 95 stores in 53 communities.
-Each store format was specially designed to feed, inspire, and reflect the culture of the communities it serves as well as the evolving needs and wants of the guests we serve.
+Each store format was specially designed to feed, inspire, and reflect the culture of the communities it serves and the evolving needs and wants of the guests we serve.

-Take a deeper look into our programmes and concepts by reading our case studies.Go to case studies
+Take a deeper look into shared success stories of our campaigns and concepts by reading our case studies.Go to case studies